knative/docs/install/installing-custom-components.md

 # Installing Individual Knative Components

-Use this guide to perform custom installations of the Knative components on your existing Kubernetes clusters.
-Utilizes Knative's pluggable ability to install only what you want and in the clusters you choose.
+Use this guide to perform custom installations of Knative on your existing Kubernetes clusters.
+Knative's pluggable components allow you to install only what you want in each of your clusters.

-The steps covered in the guide are for advanced operators who want to take full control over the installation experience.
+The steps covered in the guide are for advanced operators who want to customize each Knative installation.
 Installing individual Knative components requires that you to run multiple and separate installation commands.

 ## Before you begin